-The Council will support contemporary Western Australian art and artists through an acquisition program focusing firstly on high quality art work produced by Western Australian artists and secondly the development of a high quality regional collection.
-Acquisitions will be managed through a professional Art Consultant who will make recommendations on purchases to the Chief Executive Officer and may reserve pieces on behalf of the City within the annual budget allocation limit.
+The Council will support contemporary-Western Australian art and artists with a predominantly local content and context through an acquisition program managed by a professional Art Consultant, with input and advice from an Art Collection Reference Group including the Mayor, two-a maximum of four Councillors and the CEO.
+The Art Consultant will make recommendations on purchases to the Chief Executive Officer and reserve pieces on behalf of the City within the annual budget allocation limit.
 The CEO may approve purchases under \$5,000.
+The Council will approve purchases above this amount.